CyberSecuriTim/ad-configuration/README.md

    - Access the Dom-Client VM's network settings again.
      - Select its virtual Network Interface Card
        - Select DNS servers settings
-         - Change the DNS servers from "inherit from virtual network" to custom and enter the private IP address of the Dom-Con VM.
+         - Change the DNS servers from "inherit from virtual network" to "custom" and enter the Dom-Con (Domain Controller) VM's private IP address.
          - Save your changes.

        - (From the Azure portal), select the Dom-Client VM and restart it just to ensure that the DNS server change takes effect.